kman0001/tubesync-plex/entrypoint/README.md

 # TubeSync-Plex NFO Watch Docker

-This Docker container watches your Plex library for `.nfo` files and automatically applies metadata.
+This Docker container watches your Plex library for `.nfo` files and automatically applies metadata using `tubesync-plex-metadata.py`.

 ## Quick Start